 The Soho Forum is a monthly debate series held in Soho/Noho, Manhattan.
-It features topics of special interest to libertarians, and the series aims to enhance social and professional ties within the NYC libertarian community.
+A project of the Reason Foundation, the series features topics of special interest to libertarians and aims to enhance social and professional ties within the NYC libertarian community.

-Moderated by Gene Epstein, the economics editor of Barron's, The Soho Forum features some of the most highly regarded speakers across varied fields.
-At each event, the audience actively engages with the speakers, and there is a social reception that follows.
+Moderated by Gene Epstein, former economics editor of Barron's, The Soho Forum features some of the most highly regarded speakers across varied fields.
+At each event, the audience actively engages with the speakers, votes on the resolution, and there is a social reception that follows.

 Seating is limited, so tickets must be reserved in advance.
 Sign up to our mailing list to ensure you don't miss out!

 45 Bleecker Street, NY, 10012

 Cash bar opens: 5:45pm

 Podcast and video of each event will be available